 I have experience teaching management to undergraduate students, for which I received a teaching commendation award.
-I also worked as a teaching assistant for management, strategy, and negotiation classes, for both undergrads and MBAs, virtual and in-person.
+I also worked as a teaching assistant for management, strategy, and negotiation classes, for undergrads, MBAs, and EMBAs, virtual and in-person.

 Prior to my PhD, I was a research assistant at MIT Sloan and Harvard School of Education, and worked as a business analyst for Procter & Gamble.
 I own a dual bachelors degree in International Trade and Finance (Honor), an Msc in Management from the London Business School, and an MS in Management Studies from MIT Sloan.